hhru/api/docs_eng/employer_vacancies.md

 There are limits on extending vacancies, but they can change.
 At the moment the following rules apply:

-* standard vacancies can be extended if it has been at least 3 days since the last extension.
+* standard vacancies can be extended if it has been at least 1 minute since the last extension.
 * "Standard Plus" vacancies can be extended at least 5 days before the end of publication.